llord1/llord1.github.io/07a-LegalSurvey.md

 Additionally, household settings and upbringing may shape or influence individual interests.
 Multiculturalism is quite prevalent in the Caribbean, and that upbringing might impact multilingual abilities.
 While formal education may be a primary factor in language acquisition, various states of immigration over generations, or other forms of diversity in their household, might influence their linguistic capacities.
 Identifying participant ethnicity/race is another standard demographic inquiry; nevertheless, it explores whether or not there are any differences in linguistics interests among the lawyers based on their backgrounds.

-2) Please indicate the number of years you have been in practice (number of years since your first call to the bar in the Common-Wealth etc.)
+*2. Please indicate the number of years you have been in practise (number of years since your first call to the bar in the Common-Wealth etc.)*

 Less than 1